 What Is a Comparator?

 A comparator is an exact tool that is used to compare the dimensions of a given workpiece component with the actual work standard.
-Different types of comparison are available.
+Different types of comparisons are available.

 Types of Comparators